PrmDem/holbertonschool-hbnb/part2/hbnb/README.md

 Of course, there are many tests to run and only slightly less ways to run them.
 As we implemented the various components for our app, we ran our tests in Postman.
 Because a picture speaks a thousand words, here is an example of a 400 return on a Place creation, where the place object has no title:<br/>
 [![Capture-d-cran-2025-10-18-003701.png](https://i.postimg.cc/s22DRH1V/Capture-d-cran-2025-10-18-003701.png)](https://postimg.cc/k2kdQcxZ)

+## In summary
+One component at a time, from models to api endpoints, we have ensured attributes would be validated before being implemented.
+Those validations begin with the Models and are further checked with the API endpoints' responses.
+Those validations are subject to change in the next part of the project, as we'll learn how to incorporate a database to our app.